 Once you are done filling the details, please click on the Create button to create a new empty table in our Informatica PowerCenter Target Designer.

-From the below screenshot, you can see that we successfully created a new empty table in our Target Designer.
+We successfully created a new empty target table in Informatica Target Designer.

 To add new columns, we can edit the table definition by Right-click on the table definition and selecting the Edit..option from the context menu.

 Once you select the Edit.. option, a new window called Edit tables will open.
 Within the Table tab, we can rename the table name by clicking the Rename button.
 Please change as per your requirements

 To alter or modify the existing table, we have to navigate to Columns Tab.
 Here we want to add new columns so, Please select the first button (before scissors symbol) as shown below.
 It opens an empty row to add Column Name, Data Type, Precision (if required), Scale (if needed).

 If it is a primary key, then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)

 We added six columns with three NVarchar data types and three Numeric data types.
 Once you added the required columns, Click OK to close the Edit tables window